 Testing the Development Environment with Podman¶

-1. Testing the Dockerfile with podman build
+1. Testing the Dockerfile with podman build¶

-Run the following command inside ${workspace}\.devcontainer
+Run the following command inside ${workspace}\.devcontainer to build the container:

 podman build -t mkdocs-devcontainer .

-This will build the container image using your .devcontainer/Dockerfile
+This will build the container image using your .devcontainer/Dockerfile.
+Since podman is compatible with docker, no changes to the Dockerfile are required.

-2. Testing the Environment with podman run
+2. Testing the Environment with podman run¶

 Run the following command to start the container: